Sponsoring Quilt Clubs:

 Apple Valley Needle Threaders Quilt Club (AVNT)

-Meeting Times: 2nd Thursday of each month September – July at 9:30 AM
+Business Meeting and Program: 2nd Thursday of each month at 9:30 AM

 We are a friendly group with expertise ranging from the novice to the expert.
 We have members of all ages and interests ranging from traditional to art quilting.
 There is a presentation that all can learn from at every meeting, plus Show and Tell.
 We minimize the business side of having a meeting and emphasize the fun and learning experiences of making a quilt.